vrothberg/vrothberg.github.io/_posts/2019-12-29-year-summary.markdown

 tags: containers kubernetes systemd redhat podman buildah skopeo cri-o
 ---

 I did not take the time this year to write on my personal blog, but I have not been lazy.
-In fact, I wrote a couple of articles (on blogs that actual reach people) and gave several talks that I want to share here for the record:
+In fact, I wrote a couple of articles (on blogs that actually reach people) and gave several talks that I want to share here for the record:

 # Articles